s-kond/s-kond/readme.md

 ## In 2022 ...
 - I attended the Web Development Bootcamp from [neue Fische](https://www.neuefische.de/)  🐧

-## 💻 Starting in January 2023
+## 💻 Since January 2023
-- I work as a Junior Softwaredeveloper for Check24 Münster - I'm really happy and looking forward to the new challenge!
+- I'm working as a Junior Softwaredeveloper for Check24 Münster - I'm really happy about this new challenge!

 ## 💬 Experience with ...
 - HTML5